algorandfoundation/docs/docs/get-started/dapps/reach.md

 title: Build with Reach

-Alice and Bob are now ready to kick-off development of their Algorand-powered auction dApp!
+Alice and Bob are now ready to kick-off development of their Algorand-powered auction [dApp](https://developer.algorand.org/docs/get-started/dapps/)!
 This guide will take you through the steps to build the dApp, which includes setting up a development environment, writing the dApp code which can contain multiple smart contracts, deploying it, and writing the functions to interact with it.

 A few tips before getting started.
 The goal of this guide is to get you up and running with a working prototype that represents a real use case, as quickly as possible.
 We use a hands-on example to teach you basic design principles and best practices for building dApps with Reach on Algorand.
-This guide does _not_ cover all the details of the dApp backend and frontend code.
-This is intentional so that you can focus on solidifying higher-level concepts that will be the foundation for building _any_ dApp on Algorand using Reach.
+This guide does not cover all the details of the dApp backend and frontend code.
+This is intentional so that you can focus on solidifying higher-level concepts that will be the foundation for building any dApp on Algorand using Reach.
 So don’t worry if you don’t understand what everything does in the solution.
 This is expected!
-After you feel comfortable with the basics, you can head over to the detailed Reach documentation and work on becoming an expert in the Reach dApp language.
+After you feel comfortable with the basics, you can head over to the detailed Reach documentation and work on becoming an expert in the Reach language.

 Now let’s get started.